Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-mqtt.md

    "payload":"thermometer2"
 }
 ```
-The service operation **responses** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully and an existing device entity was removed and `204` if no matching entity was found.
+The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully and an existing device entity was removed and `204` if no matching entity was found.

 ```
 {